Garima2505/SmartPhotoAlbum/README.md

   * Build a simple frontend application that allows users to:
       - Make search requests to the GET /search endpoint
       - Display the results (photos) resulting from the query
-      - Upload new photos using the PUT /photos
+      - Upload new photos using the PUT /photos <br>
   * Create a S3 bucket for your frontend (B1).
   * Set up the bucket for static website hosting (same as HW1).
   * Upload the frontend files to the bucket (B2).